What Colouring is produced in your litters?

 What is your price range?

-Our Bernedoodle price range is $2500-$3500 based on markings, coat and colour.
+Our Bernedoodle price range is $2000-$3500 based on markings, coat and colour and generation.
 Once we have a confirmed pregnancy, we are able to give a price range for that litter.
 Puppies will be priced at selection time (5-6 weeks)

 ( $3500 for traditional Bernese markings)